 How to use color coding techniques effectively

-Color coding techniques are easy to implement in a similar way regardless of which vocabulary learning strategy you use (lists, flashcards, etc.); this is a part of what makes them so useful.
+One of the main reasons why color coding techniques are so useful is that they are easy to implement in a similar way regardless of which vocabulary-learning strategy you use.
 There are two main things you need to consider:

 - How to categorize the words.
 Essentially, according to which criteria you color the different words.
 Common options are grammatical gender (e.g. masculine/feminine) or part of speech (e.g. noun/verb).
 In languages with tonality (such as Mandarin Chinese), you can also color syllables according to their tone.